Nexenta/cibs/README.md

 All targets (but `clean`) provided by this module are abstract and do nothing.
 Other modules extend these targets.
 Each target has its annex `target-stamp` which does the real job.
 Each `*-stamp` is a file created with `touch` command.
-All internal dependencies are implemented through these "stamps", but developer can use only basename for target, e. g. `make unpack` instead of `make unpack-stamp`.
+All internal dependencies are implemented through these "stamps", but developer can use basename for target, e. g. `make unpack` instead of `make unpack-stamp`.

 Meaning of these targets depends on other included modules: